INN/news-quiz/README.md

 # News Quiz

-A wordpress wrapper around [Mother Jones' News Quiz](https://github.com/motherjones/newsquiz).
+A wordpress plugin wrapper around [Mother Jones' News Quiz] (https://github.com/motherjones/newsquiz).

+**Note:** This plugin has not yet been released.

 ## Usage